 The decade after a financial crisis tends to be associated with low economic growth (Reinhart and Rogoff 2009, Reinhart and Reinhart 2010).
 It is also known that the growth of total factor productivity slows down or even becomes negative for a decade (Kehoe and Prescott 2007).
-Why productivity growth slows down persistently after a financial crisis?
-Many authors argue that financial constraints have been tightened during/after the great recession in 2007-2009.
-Why can financial constraints be tightened due to a financial crisis or a collapse of asset-price bubble?
-Can tightening of financial constraints cause a persistent slowdown of economic growth?
-These are the question we consider in this paper.
-In this paper we propose a theoretical model in which the emergence of debt-ridden borrowers lowers the aggregate productivity persistently through tightening financial constraints.
+Why does productivity growth slow down persistently after a financial crisis?
+Many authors argue that financial constraints were tightened during and after the Great Recession in 2007-2009.
+Why are financial constraints tightened after a financial crisis or the collapse of an asset-price bubble?
+Can tightening of financial constraints cause a persistent slowdown in economic growth?
+We consider these questions in this paper and propose a theoretical model, in which the emergence of debt-ridden borrowers lowers the aggregate productivity persistently through tightening financial constraints.

-We construct a general equilibrium model, in which an exogenous shock makes substantial number of firms default on their debt.
-The model is based on Jermann and Quadrini's (2006, 2012) models, which explicitly consider the bargaining after default to derive a borrowing constraint à la Kiyotaki and Moore (1997).
-In Jermann and Quadrini, firms' ability to borrow is bounded by the limited enforceability of debt contract.
-The borrowing firm can default on the debt obligation and renegotiate on the repayment.
-The borrowing is limited such that the amount borrowed is renegotiation-proof.
-In the imaginary renegotiation in Jermann and Quadrini, the defaulted firm can go back to a normal firm if the lender and the firm agree on repayment, or the firm is liquidated if the renegotiation breaks down.
-Thus there are two status for a firm: being a normal firm or being liquidated.
+We construct a general equilibrium model, in which an exogenous shock makes a substantial number of firms default on their debt.
+The model is based on Jermann and Quadrini's (2006, 2012) models, which explicitly consider the bargaining process after a default to derive a borrowing constraint, à la Kiyotaki and Moore (1997).
+In Jermann and Quadrini, firms' ability to borrow is bounded by the limited enforceability of the debt contract.
+The borrowing firm can default on the debt obligation and renegotiate repayment.
+Borrowing is limited such that the amount borrowed is renegotiation-proof.
+In the hypothetical renegotiation in Jermann and Quadrini, the defaulting firm can go back to being a normal firm if the lender and the firm agree on repayment; otherwise, the firm is liquidated if the renegotiation breaks down.
+Thus, there are two statuses for a firm: being a normal firm and being liquidated.

-A novel feature of our model is that we assume that there is an intermediate status of a firm: being a "debt-ridden" firm.
-We define a debt-ridden firm as a firm whose lender retains the right to liquidate it.
-The lender allows the debt-ridden firm to continue its operation if she agrees the amount of continuation fee to be paid by the firm.
-We assume that once a firm defaults on its debt, it can never go back to normal unless it pays all the original debt.
-The defaulted firm is either liquidated or kept as a debt-ridden firm.
+A novel feature of our model is that we assume an intermediate status: being a "debtridden" firm.
+We define a debt-ridden firm as one whose lender retains the right to liquidate it.
+The lender allows the debt-ridden firm to continue operations, if she agrees to the amount of continuation fee to be paid by the firm.
+We assume that once a firm defaults on its debt, it can never go back to being normal, unless it repays all of the original debt.
+The defaulting firm is either liquidated or kept as a debt-ridden firm.

-We analyze the borrowing constraint for the debt-ridden firms and show that they face tighter borrowing constraint when they borrow working capital loans than normal firms do.
-This result seems counterintuitive since debt-ridden firms are under the control of their lenders, while the normal firms are not.
-The reason for this counterintuitive result is that a normal firm loses more when it defaults on its debt than a debt-ridden firm do.
-In our model, if a normal firm defaults on its debt, it inevitably becomes a debt-ridden firm unless it repays all the original debt.
-If a normal firm defaults it loses the status of a normal firm, while if a debt-ridden firm defaults it continues as a debt-ridden firm after renegotiation.
-Thus a normal firm loses more by defaulting than a debt-ridden firm do.
-Because of this fact the incentive-compatibility condition (or no-default condition) implies that a normal firm can borrow more than a debt-ridden firm can.
+We analyze the borrowing constraint for debt-ridden firms and show that it is tighter than for normal firms in the case of working capital loans.
+This result seems counterintuitive, because debt-ridden firms are under the control of their lenders, whereas normal firms are not.
+The reason for this result is that in our model, if a normal firm defaults on its debt, it inevitably becomes a debt-ridden firm unless it repays all of the original debt.
+Thus, if a normal firm defaults, it loses its status of a normal firm, whereas if a debt-ridden firm defaults, it continues as a debt-ridden firm after renegotiation.
+Therefore, a normal firm loses more by defaulting than a debt-ridden firm does.
+Because of this, the incentive-compatibility condition (or no-default condition) implies that a normal firm can borrow more than a debt-ridden firm can.